-Know that compressed air consumption of tools varies depending on the size of the air tool, it’s speed, and the efficiency of that air tool.
+Know that compressed air consumption of tools (Air Tool CFM Requirements) varies depending on the size of the air tool, it’s speed, and the efficiency of that air tool.
 You need to get the specific compressed air demand for that air tool from the manual or the manufacturer of the tool for accurate assessment of the overall compressed air demands of your shop.

 Grinders will have changes in consumption due to grinding wheel size, and rotary sanders will have their consumption change due to the pad size.
 Even the same tool from two manufacturers will have different air consumption rates.